Barton Turf

+The 18th-century antiquarian Antony Norris lived in Barton Turf, and is buried at the church.

 Barton Hall

 Barton Hall, Barton Turf is a house owned by Sir Sidney Peel's noble wife and is a Grade II (starting category) listed building with a typical, of a former manorial farmhouse, fishpond and array of outhouses around a courtyard to the front.

 It was built 1742 with two fronts later remodelled.
 Its walls are brick, partly plastered to appear ashlar (regular, grand stone courses).
 Its roofs are of plain tiles and pantiles.
 A grand list of 18th-century revival classical architecture follows in its listing such as detailing its tympanum, entablature, pediment, quoins, rustication, string course by cornice and rounded window within intercolumniation.

-War Memorial

-Barton Turf War Memorial takes the form of a brass plaque in St. Michael's Church which holds the following names for the First World War: